hyuseinlesho/power-log/README.md

 - [Contact](#contact)

 ## Introduction
-PowerLog was developed as part of the Spring Advanced Course @ SoftUni.
+PowerLog was developed as part of the [Spring Advanced Course](https://softuni.bg/trainings/4532/spring-advanced-june-2024) at [SoftUni](https://softuni.bg/).
+Replace the URL with the correct link to the course page if needed.
+Here's how you .
 It provide a comprehensive strength training tracking system.

 ## Features
 - **Home, About, and Contact pages:** Accessible to unauthenticated users.